 The Basic Law is a constitutional document for the HKSAR.
-It enshrines within a legal document the important concepts of 'one country, two systems', 'a high degree of autonomy' and 'Hong Kong People ruling Hong Kong'.
+It enshrines within a legal document the important concepts of 'one country, two systems', 'Hong Kong People administering Hong Kong' and a high degree of autonomy.
 It also prescribes the various systems to be practised in the HKSAR.
 The Basic Law consists of:

-- (a) the body of the Basic Law which comprises a total of nine chapters with 160 articles; - (b) Annex I, which sets out the method for the selection of the Chief Executive of the HKSAR; - Annex II, which sets out the method for the formation of the Legislative Council of the HKSAR and its voting procedures; - (d) Annex III, which sets out the national laws to be applied in the HKSAR; and - (e) designs of the regional flag and emblem of the HKSAR.
+- (a) the body of the Basic Law which comprises a total of nine chapters with 160 articles; - (b) Annex I, which sets out the method for the selection of the Chief Executive of the HKSAR; - (c) Annex II, which sets out the method for the formation of the Legislative Council of the HKSAR and its voting procedures; - (d) Annex III, which sets out the national laws to be applied in the HKSAR; and - (e) designs of the regional flag and emblem of the HKSAR.